mlazarov/ocp/README.md

 ### Usage

-Download ocp.php and point your browser to the file.
+Download ocp.php to your webroot and point your browser to the file.

 ### Known problems/Limitations:

-Unlike APC, the Zend OPcache API
+Unlike APC, the Zend OPcache API:
  - cannot determine when a file was put into the cache
  - cannot change settings on the fly
  - cannot protect opcache functions by restricting execution to only specific scripts/paths